Spicy Peanut Butter & Jelly Burger

 A few things are needed for this burger.
 Not surprisingly…

-My advice is to use creamy peanut butter, but try to find a peanut butter without added sugar.
+My advice is to use creamy peanut butter, but try to find peanut butter without added sugar.
 You want just the real stuff here.
-If you all you is sugar-added PB, you can use it, but just straight peanut butter is best.
+If you all you can find is sugar-added PB, you can use it, but just straight peanut butter is best.